cmzhang2023/FirstPythonApp/README.md

-# FirstPythonApp
+# 1st trial with Python
 This is my first python app.
-It is nice.